 This creates an asymmetry.
 Two Austrian companies of identical size, both Wave 1 PIEs, may have different first NaBeG reporting years depending solely on their balance sheet date.
 Auditors must verify each client’s specific situation.

-The practical advice: for any Austrian Wave 1 client, confirm the balance sheet date, determine whether the NaBeG applies to the current financial year, and if it doesn’t, clarify whether the entity is voluntarily reporting under CSRD/ESRS or continuing under the NaDiVeG for one more cycle.
+The first thing to do with any Austrian Wave 1 client is confirm the balance sheet date and determine whether the NaBeG applies to the current financial year.
+If it does not, clarify whether the entity is voluntarily reporting under CSRD/ESRS or continuing under the NaDiVeG for one more cycle.
+Do not assume the client has worked this out on their own.
+In our experience, several entities were genuinely unsure which regime applied to them.

 Assurance requirements under Austrian law